LCSW vs. Psychologist: Key Differences Explained

 Extensive Post-Graduate Field Experience

 Although the MSW includes practicum and internship experience, that’s just the tip of the iceberg.
 In practically every state, getting a clinical social worker license also requires 3,000 hours or more of supervised post-graduate field experience.
-Usually, supervision will come from a current LCSW, but in some states any other mental health professional may fill in, including psychologists.
+Usually, supervision will come from a current LCSW, but in some states, any other mental health professional may fill in, including psychologists.

 The supervised hours have to consist of a certain amount of direct one-to-one oversight, but this is a period where you are also expected to start standing up your own clinical skills.
 That means consultation and chart reviews will make up most of the hours.